 After 20 Midweek Mingles in 7 cities around the UK, Covid brings the roadshows to an abrupt halt.
 Determined to cut through the noise and panic online, Fi launches the We can.
 We will. daily bonus series to encourage founders to dig deep and persevere.
 With zero marketing spend, it goes on to spend a week trending in the UK’s top business podcasts.

-After five months of endless Zoom meetings, Whatsapps, tech issues and headaches, we finally built the first-of-its-kind Benefits Platform curated by female founders for female founders on a very tight budget.
+After five months of endless Zoom meetings, Whatsapps, tech issues and headaches, we finally built the first-of-its-kind Benefits Programme curated for all female business owners in the UK on a very tight budget.
 We won’t lie, it crashed A LOT… But *touch wood* we’re good to go… Cue the next chapter!